NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges9-1-0-to-9-2-0.md

 may be automatically generated as "Enclosure 1" or user-specified if ZoneProperty:UserViewFactors:bySurfaceName and a corresponding ZoneList are included for the grouped zones.

+### New Solar View Factor Output
+In the eio and table output related to surface view factors, there is a new section for "Solar View Factors" which is similar to the radiant view factors above.